Computational Acoustics Awards

 - be listed as the first author of the paper and actually present the paper

 The Award Subcommittee would like to consider papers by all authors who meet the eligibility criteria.
-Neither membership in the Acoustical Society, nor previous experience in the ASA, is required.
+Neither membership in the Acoustical Society of America, nor previous experience in the ASA, is required.

 Because the committees have no other way to identify eligible authors, it is essential that eligible authors indicate their intention to enter the competition during the abstract submission process by clicking the entry box on the online submission form.
 Late entrants cannot be accepted.